Kolay-IITK/Steel02M/README.md

 | $ΔŪₜₒₗ     |float | Normalized energy tolerance for identifying partial unloading  (default 0.02)    |

 ### Example TCL Input
-This TCL input file generates the σ–ε response using the Steel02M material model presented in Figure 9 of the paper.
+This TCL input file generates the σ–ε response shown in the figure for the Steel02M material model.
 ```tcl
 # -----------------------------
 # Horizontal axial element(truss) with unit length and area with Steel02M material model